kalisio/keycloak-event-gateway/docs/Test.md

 ## Run the tests

-Prerequisites: Node, Selenium, and the Docker image from this project — see: [3.
+Prerequisites: Node, Docker, and the Docker image from this project — see: [3.
 How to build](Build.md)

 ```shell
 $ cd test